ksator/netbox_automation/README.md

 - netbox API http://your_netbox_server/api/
 - netbox API doc http://your_netbox_server/api/docs/

-This repository use Netbox REST API.
+This repository uses Netbox REST API.
 So you need to create a Netbox API Token.

 ## install the requirements to use the automation content hosted in this repository
-The python scripts  hosted in this repository use the library **requests** to makes REST calls to Netbox.
+The python scripts hosted in this repository use the library **requests** to make REST calls to Netbox.
 Run these commands on your laptop:
 ```
 sudo -s